pfsense/docs/source/development/developing-packages.rst

       <size>10</size> (optional)
     </field>

-for pfsense 2.1 and above:
+For pfsense software version 2.1 and above:

 - info - just an info text without any options to select::